kushrp/CS-490/README.md

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
  * [X] Base UI, text field and tip,total value places
- * [ ] Update the tip and total values as value changes
+ * [X] Update the tip and total values as value changes
-* [ ] Using a segmented control for entering tip values.
+* [X] Using a segmented control for entering tip values.
+* [X] Format tip and total values to 2 decimal places
 * [ ] Settings page to change the default tip percentage.

 The following **optional** features are implemented: